k3yb0ardn1nja/sample-push-plugin/README.md

 		tns install

-- Go to main-view-model and set the correct settings:
+- Go to `main-view-model.js` and set the correct settings:
-	-	 Set your Everlive API Key at:
+	-	 Set your Telerik Platform App Id to the *apiKey* key at:

-			self.everlive = new Everlive('<ENTER_YOUR_API_KEY_HERE>');
+			self.everlive = new Everlive(options);
-	-	 Android: Set your project number
+	-	 Android: Set your Google project number

 			projectNumber: '<ENTER_YOUR_PROJECT_NUMBER>'
+	- (Optional) If your Telerik Platform subscription does not support calls over HTTPS, set the `scheme` of the `Everlive` constructor to `http`.
+See the [link](#iOS-App-Transport-Security) below for more information.

 ## Android